mui/material-ui/docs/src/pages/components/image-list/image-list.md

 {{"demo": "pages/components/image-list/WovenImageList.js", "hideEditButton": true}}

+## Masonry image list

+Masonry image lists use dynamically sized container heights that reflect the aspect ratio of each image.
+This image list is best used for browsing uncropped peer content.

+{{"demo": "pages/components/image-list/MasonryImageList.js", "hideEditButton": true}}

 ## Image list with title bars

 This example demonstrates the use of the `ImageListItemBar` to add an overlay to each item.